EBG-PW/ControlPanel.gg-Stats-and-Scripts/README.md

 ## Configuration

 ### Configuration Influx DB
-1. Go to <Server IP>:8086 in your Browser and click "Get Started".
+1. Go to `Server IP:8086` in your Browser and click "Get Started".
 2. Setup a username & password.
 3. Setup your organisation and your first bukket.
 You´ll need that later!
 4. Click on "Setup later" on the next Step.

 ### Configuration Grafana
-1. Go to <Server IP>:3000 in your Browser and log in with Username/Password: admin/admin
+1. Go to `Server IP:3000` in your Browser and log in with Username/Password: admin/admin
 2. It will ask you to setup a new password.
 3. Click on configuration and then datacources then add data source.
 4. Select InfluxDB.